supercoder186/Exo/README.md

 <a name="types"></a>
 ### Data Types

-There are four data types that the user can use: integer, double, string and function.
+There are four data types that the user can use: integer, float, string and function.
 In general, the following is true for operations:

 - an Int and an Int will result in an Int
-- a Double and a Double results in a Double
+- a Float and a Float results in a Float
-- a Double and an Int will result in a Double
+- a Float and an Int will result in a Float
 - any number type and a String will result in a string

 <a name="literals"></a>
 ### Literals

 Literals are values like ```5, "hello", 6.6```.
-A number is considered a double if it has a decimal point; otherwise it is taken as an int.
+A number is considered a float if it has a decimal point; otherwise it is taken as an int.
 String literals are surrounded in quotation marks.

 <a name="variables"></a>
 ### Variables